rogerhu/compsci_guides/Rotting-Oranges.md

 5. R-eview

+> **Review** the code by running specific example(s) and recording values (watchlist) of your code's variables along the way.

+- Trace through your code with an input to check for the expected output
-    Verify the code works for the happy and edge cases you created in the “Understand” section
+- Catch possible edge cases and off-by-one errorS and verify the code works for the happy and edge cases you created in the “Understand” section

 6. E-valuate

+> **Evaluate** the performance of your algorithm and state any strong/weak or future potential work.

-    - Time Complexity: `O(n*m)`, where n — number of rows m– number of cols, for first traversal of the grid to find all the rotten and fresh oranges + O(n*m) for queue traversal if there is only one fresh orange and that too when the last orange is fresh.
+Time Complexity: `O(n*m)`, where n — number of rows m– number of cols, for first traversal of the grid to find all the rotten and fresh oranges + O(n*m) for queue traversal if there is only one fresh orange and that too when the last orange is fresh.
-    - Space Complexity: `O(n*m)`, where n — number of rows m– number of cols, extra space for queue in the worst case when all the oranges are rotten.
+Space Complexity: `O(n*m)`, where n — number of rows m– number of cols, extra space for queue in the worst case when all the oranges are rotten.